Chapter 9 One-Way Repeated Measures ANOVA

 We can examine skew and kurtosis in each of the levels of the TradPed variable with psych::describeBy().

-# R wasn't recognizing the data, so I quickly applied the
+#R wasn't recognizing the data, so I quickly applied the as.data.frame function

 rm1wLONG_df <- as.data.frame(rm1wLONG_df)